christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

 <a name="coding_standard"/>

 #### Coding Standard
- - *Structure:* should be template based on team standards and must exist.
+ - *Structure:* Must be a template based on team standards and must exist.
- - *Format:* preference is to use automated mechanism for conformance.
-Alternate is Markdown using pandoc to transform the content, else utilize MS Word.
+ - *Format:* Highest priority is to use automated mechanism for conformance.
+Alternate is Markdown in a central repository using pandoc to transform the content, else utilize MS Word.
- - *Methods of work implementation:*  technical lead is responsible and maintains, will use automation whenever possible.
+ - *Methods of work implementation:*  Technical lead is responsible and maintains, however all team members have a voice.
- - *Project Artifact Location:* central location, likely with project code files.
+ - *Project Artifact Location:* Central location, either configuration files or Markdown document, in a repository regardless.
- - *Periodicity of Update:* reviewed Updated per Sprint Retrospective, team discussion.
+ - *Periodicity of Update:* Reviewed & updated post Sprint Retrospective, team discussion.
- - *Comments:* Automation!
+ - *Comments:* Automation is the key to success.
  - *Standard:* [Coding Standard](./Template_004_CodingStandard.md)
  - *References:* APSC-DV-003215, The application development team must follow a set of coding standards.